 - 14.2 The Authority has noted that Benchmarking Guidelines provides that the debt : equity ratio for all renewable power projects will be 80:20 and in case of change in ratio, the return approved on equity shall be adjusted to maintain cost of capital at the same level as under a 80:20 debt-equity ratio capital structure.
 The debt: equity ratio of 80:20 has also been approved by the Authority in the recent wind and solar tariff determinations.
-Therefore, the Authority has decided to compute and approve tariff of EQSPL at debt to equity ratio of 80: 20 as claimed by the petitioner. - 14.3 Benchmarking Guidelines provide that in case the renewable energy projects eligible for securing debt under the revised SBP refinancing scheme for renewable energy, a flat rate of 6% shall be approved with debt repayment period not exceeding 12 years.
+Therefore, the Authority has decided to compute and approve tariff of EBSPL at debt to equity ratio of 80: 20 as claimed by the petitioner. - Benchmarking Guidelines provide that in case of renewable energy projects eligible for 14.3 securing debt under SBP Scheme, a flat rate of 6% shall be approved with debt repayment period not exceeding 12 years.
 For foreign financing, Benchmarking Guidelines say that spread not exceeding 4.25% over LIBOR shall be approved.
 The size of the project being setup by the petitioner is 50 MW which makes it eligible to avail financing under SBP scheme.
-However, it has been noted that SBP vide its circular dated July 26, 2019 has decided that eligible renewable energy projects of more than 20MW shall be given financing of up to 50% under the scheme.
-In view thereof, the Authority has decided to compute and approve tariff of EQSPL at 50% local and 50% foreign financing as claimed by the petitioner.
+However, it has been noted that SBP vide its circular dated July 26, 2019 has decided that eligible renewable energy projects of more than 20MW shall be given financing of up to 50% under SBP Scheme.
+In view thereof, the Authority has decided to compute and approve tariff of EBSPL at 50% local and 50% foreign financing as claimed by the petitioner.
 For local loan, the cost of 5.5% as claimed by the petitioner has been taken into account.
+For foreign loan, the cost of 6.156% (LIBOR of 1.9055% + spread of 4.25%) has been taken into account.
 The savings in approved cost/spread of aforesaid financings shall be shared in the ratio of 60 : 40 between power purchaser and producer.
-To compute the savings on the cost of financing under SBP scheme, the cost of 6% as given in the said scheme shall be taken into account.

-14.4 The petitioner has claimed debt servicing period of ten years for financing under SBP scheme and fourteen years for foreign financing.
-In view of approvals given in the recent tariff determinations, the Authority has decided to approve the tenors as claimed by the petitioner.
+To compute the savings on the cost of financing under SBP scheme, the cost of 6% as given in the SBP Scheme shall be taken into account. - 14.4 The petitioner has claimed debt servicing period of ten years for financing under SBP scheme and fourteen years for foreign financing.
+In view of approvals given in the recent tariff determinations, the Authority has decided to approve the repayment periods as claimed by the petitioner.

-15. Whether the claimed annual energy production and corresponding plant capacity factor are justified?

-Whether the petitioner's proposed solar modules and inverter technology satisfies the international standards of quality and operation?

-15.1 The petitioner has submitted the following in this regard:
+- 15. Whether the claimed annual energy production and corresponding plant capacity factor are justified? and Whether the petitioner's proposed solar modules and inverter technology satisfies the international standards of quality and operation? - 15.1 The petitioner has submitted the following in this regard: